Neha-koti/Covid-19-Detection/README.md

 11. Corona positive or negative --- categorical

 Files Description:
- ### 1. covid_detection.xlsx:
+ ### 1. covid_detection.scv:
-It an excel file which contains 278848 patient records which above columns.
+It a csv file which contains 278848 patient records which above columns.
 It is out dataset.
 This Dataset was provided by odin School, Hyderabad,India.

 ### 2. covid_detection.ipynb :
 It is a jupyter file which contains python code for EDA, Data cleaning, Data Transformation and ML model generation code.